globalwsc/GWSC_PRO_Technoeconomic_Model/README.md

 There are 24 inputs to the model, in two categories: I. Key process variables (6) II.
 General inputs (18)

-The key process variables include: a.
-DS salinity, operating pressure and % dilution b.
+The key process variables include: DS salinity, operating pressure and % dilution b.
 FS salinity, influent flow and % volume reduction

 For more details please refer to the following publication: